Purcell-enhanced spin-phonon coupling with a single color center: Abstract

 \section{Abstract}

-{The radiative properties of atoms are inherently linked to their surrounding environment.
-Placing an electromagnetic resonator around atoms can enhance spontaneous emission, as shown by Purcell in the 1940s.
-This approach is now routinely used in quantum computing and communication to channel photons emitted by atoms into well-defined modes and control atom-photon interactions.
-For solid-state artificial atoms, such as color-centers, the host lattice introduces an acoustic environment, allowing excited atoms to relax by emitting phonons.
+{The radiative properties of emitters are inherently linked to their surrounding environment \cite{cohen-tannoudji_atom-photon_1998}.
+Placing an electromagnetic resonator around emitters can enhance spontaneous emission, as shown by Purcell in the 1940s \cite{purcell_spontaneous_1946}.
+This approach is now routinely used in quantum computing and communication to channel photons emitted by atoms into well-defined modes and control atom-photon interactions \cite{walther_cavity_2006, blais_circuit_2021, reiserer_cavity-based_2015, bienfait_controlling_2016, nguyen_integrated_2019, bhaskar_experimental_2020, uppu_quantum-dot-based_2021}.
+For solid-state emitters, such as color-centers, the host lattice introduces an acoustic environment, allowing excited atoms to relax by emitting phonons \cite{meesala_strain_2018, astner_solid-state_2018}.
 Here we observe the acoustic Purcell effect by constructing a specially engineered, microwave-frequency nanomechanical resonator around a color-center spin qubit in diamond.
 Using a co-localized optical mode of the structure that strongly couples to the color-center's excited state, we perform single-photon-level laser spectroscopy at milliKelvin temperatures and observe ten-fold faster spin relaxation when the spin qubit is tuned into resonance with a 12 GHz acoustic mode.
 Additionally, we use the color-center as an atomic-scale probe to measure the broadband phonon spectrum of the nanostructure up to a frequency of 28 GHz.
-Our work establishes a new regime of control for quantum defects in solids and paves the way for interconnects between atomic-scale quantum memories and qubits encoded in acoustic and superconducting devices. }
+Our work establishes a new regime of control for quantum defects in solids and paves the way for interconnects between atomic-scale quantum memories \cite{lemonde_phonon_2018} and qubits encoded in acoustic and superconducting devices \cite{schutz_universal_2017}.} \keywords{phonons, silicon vacancy, diamond, optomechanics, spin-photon interface, acoustic Purcell effect}